You’ve decided that becoming a medical coding specialist is the right career path for you and that’s great!

 But before that, there’s one thing we would like to stress.
 If you want to start a career as a medical coder, it is important to focus on choosing the right training program.
 The right training program not only prepares you for a career as a medical billing & coding specialist but also helps you prepare for these top certifications.

 If you want help choosing the right training program and want to learn how you can be job-ready as a medical billing & coding specialist in less than 6 months without taking student loans,

 Then register for this free masterclass.
 It gives you a step by blueprint on how to start a career as a medical coding specialist in the next few months.
 Register Here

 There are specific industries, healthcare being one, that require their workforce to meet certain standards.
 Many states in this country require medical coders and billers to be certified.
 And, even in those states that don’t (yet) require certification, employers typically prefer to hire candidates who have been certified.

-1. CCA Certification
+1. CBCS Certification

 What does CCA stand for?

 CAA stands for Certified Coding Associate.

 What is the CCA certification?

 Since 2002, CCA certification has been recognized nationally as an achievement in the health information management (HIM) field.
 Professionals who hold this CCA credential have demonstrated coding competency and professional capability.
 And, because they have trained and passed the exam, they distinguish themselves from other candidates who have not been certified.